-- 1. Detailed energy audit report of the facility - 2.
-Trade catalogue / brochure of motors installed in the project - 3.
-Copy of purchase bills / invoices of motors - 4.
-Site photographs / photographs of nameplate of electrical equipment confirming the above installation
+- 1. Trade catalogue/ brochure of power transformers and motors installed in the project - 2.
+Copy of purchase bills/ invoices of power transformers and motors - 3.
+Factory test report of power transformers meeting ECBC minimum acceptable efficiency at 50% and full load rating. - 4.
+Design calculation for the distribution losses and load calculations up to panel level - 5.
+Site photographs/ photographs of nameplate of electrical equipment confirming the above installation

-Principle-22 - Use of Imperishable Energy Resources
+Principle 25: Use of Imperishable Energy Resources